-Nima Yushij; the maker of the new way in Poetry
+Nima Yushij, the maker of the new way in Poetry

 Standard

-I have surely some favourites among those old poets; like Rumi, Khayyam and Hafez
+I surely have some favourites among those old poets, like Rumi, Khayyam and Hafez.

-Now let me introduce this great poet;
+Now, let me introduce this great poet.

 Nima Yushij